kaustubhdeokar/Blogging-Application/readme.md

 This a backend project of reddit clone application using spring boot technologies such as spring data jpa, spring security and authenticates users via JWT tokens with MySQL DB.

-This is built following the tutorial [Spring Boot Reddit Clone](https://programmingtechie.com/2020/05/14/building-a-reddit-clone-with-spring-boot-and-angular/)

 The schema for the same can be found in file `schema.sql` in the root directory.

 Following are the API calls allowed.